-- At your initial meeting, your faculty advisor will go over with you the overall plan of courses to be taken during each semester so that you may graduate on time – following the guideline in the Sequences of Statistics Courses.
+- At your initial meeting, your academic advisor will go over with you the overall plan of courses to be taken during each semester so that you may graduate on time – following the guideline in the Sequences of Statistics Courses.
 Both you and your advisor will keep a copy of this course plan.
 It will be extremely useful to refer to this plan each time you contact your advisor about course advising.
-The faculty advisor might sometimes find it necessary or advisable to revise/adjust the plan to help you track yourself towards graduation.
+The advisor might sometimes find it necessary or advisable to revise/adjust the plan to help you track yourself towards graduation.

 - Related Courses: you need to include 4 Related Courses (12 credits) on your Plan of Study.
 You may use Math courses including MATH 2110.
 You may also use other “quantitatively oriented” courses from Biology, Business, Economics, Geography, Psychology, Sociology, etc. The related courses need not all be from a single discipline.
-The student must get the faculty advisor’s approval for use of any such courses towards Related Credits.
+The student must get the advisor’s approval for use of any such courses towards Related Credits.

 What are my responsibilities with respect to enrolling in courses?